This page may contain affiliate links, see our disclaimer here.

 Below we suggest some accommodation in the Sfakia area:

 In Chora Sfakion you can stay the night before or after your ferry ride to the southern beaches.
-The Livikon Hotel is handy to the centre of the village and the port, with its own taverna by the bay.
+Livikon by the Sea is handy to the centre of the village and the port, with its own taverna by the bay.

 In Loutro we suggest Villa Niki just a little back from the water with views from the balcony rooms, quiet with a garden, away from the tavernas, yet very close to wander around this magical village.